Slain LAPD Officer Juan Diaz remembered at memorial service

 He was killed after he saw people tagging and told them to stop, police said.

+Diaz was also honored by Mayor Eric Garcetti and LAPD Chief Michel Moore, who offered his condolences to the Diaz family in Spanish.

+"Let us never forget his qualities, his personality, his humility and his sense of humanity, his sense of humor and inquisitive nature," Moore said.
+"His commitment to improve the very neighborhood he grew up in.
+Let us work each day to honor his sacrifice."

-A procession after the memorial service will be held from the cathedral to Forest Lawn Hollywood Hills, where Diaz will be buried.
+Following the memorial service, a procession was held from the cathedral to Forest Lawn Hollywood Hills, where Diaz will be buried.

 Suspected gang members were charged with Diaz's killing and face multiple charges that make them eligible for the death penalty.